Let’s decorate you table with these holiday and Christmas centerpieces! Welcome to Day 10 of the 12 Days of Christmas!

 Again, I used a table runner for a pop of color and softness.
 Plus, it also acts as a border for where I should keep my decor and entertaining supplies.
 This keeps things looking clean and organized.

 And that’s it!
-Four unique, creative, inexpensive, and festive ideas to keep your holiday tables looking on fleek!
+Four unique, creative, inexpensive, and festive Christmas centerpieces to keep your holiday tables looking on fleek!

 What do you think?
 Did you pick up any little tips?
 What idea did you like best?